Apoorvs23/Apoorvs23/README.md

 * 💡 Always open to collaborating on projects and innovative ideas.

-* 💻 Seeking Fall 2024 internships
+* 💻 Seeking Full-Time Opportunities

 Find out more about me & feel free to connect with me here: